sarahciston/intersectionalai/posts/GlossarySideA.md

 <section class="zine-page page-5" markdown="1">

 #### machine learning (model?)
->A subset of AI, these are "systems that improve their performance in a given task with more and more experience or data" (Elements of AI).
+>A field within AI that focuses on adaptive tools.
+These are "systems that improve their performance in a given task with more and more experience or data" (Elements of AI). "the “depth” of deep learning refers to the complexity of a mathematical model,"
 (models) "Essentially all models are wrong but some are useful."
-(George Box)
+(George Box) "Data science is a recent umbrella term (term that covers several subdisciplines) that includes machine learning and statistics, certain aspects of computer science including algorithms, data storage, and web application development.
+Data science is also a practical discipline that requires understanding of the domain in which it is applied in, for example, business or science (Elements of AI)

 #### neural network